Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 - One bacalhau node
 - One postgres database
 - One solver service
-- One job creator service
 - One resource provider service

-Order matters because the `solver`, `job creator` and `resource provider` will right away try to connect to the `blockchain node`.
+Order matters because the `solver` and `resource provider` will right away try to connect to the `blockchain node`.
 First, the `solver` will update the state of a known smart contract to publish a URL where other services can connect to it.
-Then, the `job creator`, and `resource provider` will fetch from the `blockchain` the URL for the `solver` and try to connect to it.
+Then, the `resource provider` will fetch from the `blockchain` the URL for the `solver` and try to connect to it.

 ## Minimal local setup